ietf-wg-asdf/sdf-protocol-mapping/draft-ietf-asdf-sdf-protocol-mapping.md

 Format (SDF) to enable mapping of protocol-agnostic SDF affordances to protocol-specific operations.
-The protocol mapping mechanism allows SDF models to specify how properties, actions, and events should be accessed using specific non-IP protocols such as Bluetooth Low Energy and Zigbee.
+The protocol mapping mechanism allows SDF models to specify how properties, actions, and events should be accessed using specific non-IP and IP protocols such as Bluetooth Low Energy, Zigbee or HTTP and CoAP.

 --- middle